Syrian government air strikes kill 63 in Raqqa - monitoring group

 Rami Abdulrahman, who runs the Britain-based Observatory, said 10 war planes struck at least 10 times in Raqqa, a stronghold of the ultra-hardline group Islamic State.

-"The majority of the strikes were in the eastern part of the city," Abdulrahman said, quoting residents and activists in the city.
+"The majority of the strikes were in the eastern part of the city," Abdulrahman said.
 "At least 36 of those killed are civilians.
 As for the rest, we are not sure yet if they were fighters."

 Islamic State, which has seized wide expanses of territory in Iraq and Syria, drove the last Syrian government forces out of Raqqa province in late August.
 Its fighters seized an air base then, capturing and later executing scores of Syrian soldiers.